SaptadeepaPal/industry-bearing-fault-detection/README.md

 ## Preprocessing

-- Column name normalization, missing-value imputation (mean), infinite-value handling (from division-by-zero in Crest Factor / Kurtosis on flat signals)
+- Column name normalization, missing-value imputation (mean), and infinite-value handling (from division-by-zero in features such as Crest Factor and Kurtosis on flat signals)
-- Duplicate row and duplicate column removal, empty-column removal
+- Duplicate row, duplicate column, and empty-column removal
-- Label encoding (`fault_type` → integer)
+- Label encoding of the target variable (`fault_type`) into integer classes: **Ball → 0, InnerRace → 1, Normal → 2, OuterRace → 3**
-- Feature scaling via `StandardScaler` (essential for SVM, which is distance-based, and generally good practice for consistent feature contribution)
+- Feature scaling using `StandardScaler` (essential for SVM, which is distance-based, and good practice for ensuring consistent feature contribution across all models)
-- A second, targeted cleaning pass before splitting: removed rows with invalid encoded labels and rows where all 32 features were near-zero (flat/corrupted signal windows) — an extra data-quality check beyond the basic preprocessing pass
+- A second, targeted data-quality check before splitting: removed rows with invalid encoded labels and rows where all 32 features were near-zero (flat/corrupted signal windows), preventing poor-quality samples from reaching the training pipeline

 ---